FAQ

 Check the log page for the available log levels.

-How do I delete a row?#
+How do I delete a row?

 See our guide on modifying data.

-ALTER TABLE my_table ADD COLUMN new_col SYMBOL;
+ALTER TABLE my_table ALTER COLUMN str_col TYPE VARCHAR;

-ALTER TABLE my_table DROP COLUMN old_col;
+ALTER TABLE my_table ALTER COLUMN var_col TYPE SYMBOL CAPACITY 4096;

-Why do I get table busy error messages when inserting data over PostgreSQL wire protocol?#
+Why do I get table busy error messages when inserting data over PostgreSQL wire protocol?

 You may get table busy [reason=insert] or similar errors when running INSERT statements concurrently on the same table.
 This means that the table is locked by inserts issued from another SQL connection or other client protocols for data import, like InfluxDB Line Protocol over TCP or CSV over HTTP.